comorris/sros-evpn-mpls/README.md

 ### MPLS Tunnels and LSP paths

-Router Tunnel Table: Take note MPLS/RSVP is currently used.
+Router Tunnel Table: Take note that MPLS/RSVP is the tunnel type currently used.
 Later in this lab, we will use this same command after we migrate to SR-OSPF.

 ```
 A:admin@leaf1# show router tunnel-table